YanBord/DVMNb1l3/README.md

    `python3 -m venv myenv`\
    `source myenv/bin/activate`
 2. Open .env and correct values: \
-login - login for your email \
+mail_login - login for your email \
-password - password for your email
+mail_password - password for your email
 3. Add new environment parameters to Your system: source .env

 # How to run